raonigabriel/llama-server-cpu/README.md

 - t3 = AVX, AVX512, AVX2 are enabled
 - t4 = AVX, AVX512, AVX2, FMA, F16C are enabled

 * The images will be tagged accordingly: **t0-latest**, **t1-latest** and so on.
-Therefore there wil be **NO** image tagged as "latest", you mus pick one of the tiers based on your what features CPU supports.
+Therefore there wil be **NO** image tagged as "latest", you must pick one of the tiers based on your what features CPU supports.
 Remmember to pick the higher tiers, because the inference speed of the models will be enhanced.

 * It runs on port 11434, the same used by ollama to ease compatibility.